microsoft/fluentui/rfcs/converged-implementation-patterns.md

 <!-- If there is relevant background include it here -->

-Many new engineers can find it hard to adapt to a new codebase, especially when the coding patterns and practices are fairly new and in a constant state of flux
+Many new engineers can find it hard to adapt to a new codebase, especially when the coding patterns and practices are fairly new and in a constant state of flux.

 ## Problem statement